 Inpatient treatment is a great start to recovery but it’s only a start.
 Treatment is an opportunity to get away from negative influences, break old habits, learn new coping skills, and begin a healthier way of living.
 However, it’s unrealistic to expect you can change a lifetime of bad habits and unhealthy coping mechanisms in 30 to 90 days.
 Recover is an ongoing process that requires continued care and attention.
 The first weeks and months after leaving treatment are when you have the highest risk of relapse.
 Making the transition from the structured, supportive environment back to daily life can be tricky and stressful.
 A successful transition requires both solid plan and support to carry it through.
 The following are some things you should do as soon as possible after coming home from treatment.

 The first thing you’ll want to do after you get home from treatment is to clean the house.
 Ideally, someone will have already gone through your living space and thrown out any alcohol, drug, or paraphernalia.
 However, for whatever reason, this might not have been possible.
 It’s essential to make sure there’s nothing in your house that will tempt you or cause cravings.
-Even if someone has already thrown everything out, it doesn’t hurt to double check to make sure they didn’t overlook any jacket pockets or hiding places.
-It’s a good idea to have someone with with when you do this.
+Even if someone has already thrown everything out, it doesn’t hurt to double-check to make sure they didn’t overlook any jacket pockets or hiding places.
+It’s a good idea to have someone with when you do this.
 The first few days are a vulnerable time and you don’t want to succumb to “just once more” thinking.
 A personal recovery assistant can help you do this cleaning and keep you accountable.

 It’s also a good idea to clean up in general.
 Addiction can lead you to neglect your health and hygiene and your house may be in about the same shape you were in when you entered treatment.
 Cleaning your house can make you feel like you have a fresh start.
 Get rid of things you don’t need and give everything a good scrub.
-A clean house also harbors less bacteria, mold, and allergens, so cleaning up can make you feel better both mentally and physically.
+A clean house also harbors fewer bacteria, mold, and allergens, so cleaning up can make you feel better both mentally and physically.

 If you’ve been in treatment for a while, you’ve likely been out of contact with most of the people you know, with the exception of family and close friends.
 Be selective about who you renew contact with after you get home.
 Delete your drug dealer’s number from your phone, as well as drinking buddies and anyone else you primarily associate with substance use.
 Don’t go to places where you are likely to run into those people.
 A period of 30 to 90 days is a pretty long time without contact, so make the best use of it.